Neoteroi/BlackSheep-Docs/docs/mounting.md

 events.

 !!! info
-    The way the mounted app must be started and stopped depend on the web framework used to implement it.
+    The way the mounted app must be started and stopped depends on the web framework used to implement it.
 The example above is correct when `child` is an instance of BlackSheep Application.